Image

 What Are Common Defenses Against Child Pornography Charges in Smithville, MO?

 The Combs Waterkotte skilled Smithville, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Smithville, MO in cases just like yours.
-While every case is different with unique circumstances, some defense strategies our attorneys have used include:
+While every case is different with unique circumstances, some defense strategies our lawyers have used include:

 Unintentional Possession Defense